 The CDC's National Survey of Family Growth, conducted between 2006 and 2010, reported that in 1995, 1% of sexually experienced women between 15 to 44 years of age had ever used emergency contraception.
 That number grew to 4.2% in 2002 and to 11% (5.8 million women) between 2006 and 2010.
 Of the 11%, 59% had used some form of emergency contraception once, 24% had used it twice, and 17% had used it three or more times [64].
 When broken down by age, adults 20 to 24 years of age were most likely to use emergency contraception (23%), followed by women 25 to 29 years of age (16%), adolescents 15 to 19 years of age (14%), and finally women 30 to 44 years of age (5%).
 In addition, more users of emergency contraception have never been married (19%) or are currently cohabiting (14%), compared with women who are currently or formerly married (6%) [64].
+The National Survey of Family Growth conducted between 2017 and 2019 reported that 25.1% of women between 15 and 49 years of age had ever used emergency contraception [60].

 Postcoital contraception is synonymous with emergency contraception.
 Most methods are effective up to five days after unprotected intercourse [12; 22; 50; 52].
 They may be used when intercourse has not been protected by any contraceptive, when contraception was not properly used (e.g., missed oral contraceptive pills, nonconsensual condom removal or "stealthing"), or when contraceptive methods failed (e.g., broken or slipped condoms) [50].
-Progestinonly emergency contraceptives are available over the counter without a prescription.
+Progestin-only emergency contraceptives are available over the counter without a prescription.
 Although they are recommended for people 17 years of age and older, no proof of age is necessary for purchase and they are available for people of any age [50].
-Despite being theoretically available in pharmacies without a prescription, the products are relatively expensive (\$40 to \$50 on average) and are typically kept behind the counter, require a pharmacist consultation, or are in locked cases, which deters use, particularly for younger persons [22; 52].
+Despite being theoretically available in pharmacies without a prescription, the products are relatively expensive (\$40 to \$50 on average) and are typically kept behind the counter, require a pharmacist consultation, or are in locked cases, which deters use, particularly for younger persons [22; 52; 76].
 A 2015 survey found emergency contraception was stocked in only 64% of pharmacies, and a 2019 "secret-shopper" review found emergency contraception in only 69% of pharmacies visited, although the authors noted increasing availability [43; 52].
+In 2022, a "secret-shopper" study of 313 stores found that 18% of pharmacies did not stock emergency contraception [76].
+In many cases, products were in locked boxes or in very short supply, and about half the time the product was behind the counter.
+About a quarter of pharmacies enforced outdated age restrictions, and overall, shoppers found emergency contraception harder to find than expected.